Coleman v Attridge Law: Advocate General's Opinion

 The preparatory argument is built around the driving force behind Article 13 TEC, on which the Directive is based.
 Then is cited Ronald Dworkin's philosophy on what it means to protect dignity, that it is a fundamental value for everyone, even among those who disagree about how it is realised.
-He also referred to Joseph Raz, on the idea that autonomy presupposes that individuals have available number of valuable choices, and the law is to be concerned in protecting them.
+He also referred to Joseph Raz, on the idea that autonomy presupposes that individuals have an available number of valuable choices, and the law is to be concerned in protecting them.